duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 #### Atomic Variables

-Typically instructions such as compare-and-swap are used as bhilding blocks for other synchronization tools.
+Typically instructions such as compare-and-swap are used as building blocks for other synchronization tools.

 One tool is an atomic variable that provdes *atomic* (uninterruptible) updates on basic data types such as integers and booleans.